History of Morocco: European influence (c. 1912 – 1956)

 The successful Portuguese efforts to control the Atlantic coast in the 15th century did not affect the interior of Morocco.
 After the Napoleonic Wars, North Africa became increasingly ungovernable from Istanbul by the Ottoman Empire.
 As a result, it became the resort of pirates under local beys.
 The Maghreb also had far greater known wealth than the rest of Africa, and its location near the entrance to the Mediterranean gave it strategic importance.
 France showed a strong interest in Morocco as early as 1830.
 The Alawi dynasty succeeded in maintaining the independence of Morocco in the 18th and 19th centuries, in the face of Ottoman and European encroachment.

 In 1844, after the French conquered Algeria, the Franco-Moroccan War took place, with the bombardment of Tangiers, the Battle of Isly, and the bombardment of Mogador.

 In 1856, Sultan Abd al-Rahman's Makhzen signed the Anglo-Moroccan treaty, which was negotiated with the British diplomat John Hay Drummond Hay.
 The treaty granted several rights to British subjects in Morocco, and lowered Moroccan customs tariffs to 10%.
 The treaty prolonged Moroccan independence while opening up the country to foreign trade, along with reducing the Makhzen's control over the Moroccan economy.

 The Hispano-Moroccan War took place from 1859 to 1860, and the subsequent Treaty of Wad Ras led the Moroccan government to take a massive British loan larger than its national reserves to pay off its war debt to Spain.

 In the mid 19th century, Moroccan Jews started migrating from the interior to coastal cities such as Essaouira, Mazagan, Asfi, and later Casablanca for economic opportunity, participating in trade with Europeans and the development of those cities.
-The Alliance Israélite Universelle opened its first school in Tetuan in 1862.
+The Alliance Israélite Universelle opened its first school in Tétouan in 1862.

 In the latter part of the 19th century Morocco's instability resulted in European countries intervening to protect investments and to demand economic concessions.
 Sultan Hassan I called for the Madrid Conference of 1880 in response to France and Spain's abuse of the protégé system, but the result was an increased European presence in Morocco—in the form of advisors, doctors, businessmen, adventurers, and even missionaries.

 More than half of the Makhzen's expenditures went abroad to pay war indemnities and buy weapons, military equipment, and manufactured goods.
 From 1902 to 1909, Morocco's trade deficit increased 14 million francs annually, and the Moroccan rial depreciated 25% from 1896 to 1906.
 In June 1904, after a failed attempt to impose a flat tax, France bailed out the already indebted Makhzen with 62.5 million francs, guaranteed by a portion of customs revenue.

 In the 1890s, the French administration and military in Algiers called for the annexation of the Touat, the Gourara and the Tidikelt, a complex that had been part of the Moroccan Empire for many centuries prior to the arrival of the French in Algeria.
 The first years of the 20th century saw major diplomatic efforts by European powers, especially France, to further its interests in the region.